vuestorefront/vue-storefront/README.md

 - [Read on how to integrate it with Magento2](https://medium.com/@piotrkarwatka/vue-storefront-how-to-install-and-integrate-with-magento2-227767dd65b2), [Read how to create Vue Storefront theme](https://medium.com/@frakowski/developing-themes-in-vue-storefront-backend-agnostic-ecommerce-pwa-frontend-part-1-72ea3c939593),
 - [Read the interviews with authors of first production deployments](https://medium.com/@piotrkarwatka/vue-storefront-on-production-interview-with-gogetgold-com-developers-71e4b48ef996)

+## Is it production ready?

+Yes!
+There are more than 10 implementations happening right now and one live shop.

 ## Join the community on Slack
 If you have any questions or ideas feel free to join our slack: https://vuestorefront.slack.com via [invitation link](https://join.slack.com/t/vuestorefront/shared_invite/enQtMzA4MTM2NTE5NjM2LTI1M2RmOWIyOTk0MzFlMDU3YzJlYzcyYzNiNjUyZWJiMTZjZjc3MjRlYmE5ZWQ1YWRhNTQyM2ZjN2ZkMzZlNTg)